 The information contained in VoICE has been drawn from peer-reviewed literature and other sources and synthesized with policy-focused immunization, child health and global health advocacy organizations in mind.
 VoICE is intended to provide explanations and illustrations of the ways in which immunization has been linked to a variety of societal, economic and health outcomes and factors.
 Each of these linkages (called “key ideas”) is supported by one or more sources.
 In this way, the content found in VoICE may be leveraged by advocates to strengthen messaging and arguments within existing advocacy strategies and programs.

-As of January, 2017 the VoICE tool contains more than 100 key ideas, data summaries and sources illustrating the broad value of immunization and toll of vaccine-preventable disease as organized under 5 primary topic areas and more than 20 subtopics.
+The VoICE tool contains more than 100 key ideas, data summaries and sources illustrating the broad value of immunization and toll of vaccine-preventable disease as organized under 5 primary topic areas and more than 20 subtopics.

 Although sources found in VoICE are drawn from every continent around the world, our focus is primarily on the value of immunization in low- and middle-income countries and communities.